 As one of the largest Christian colleges in the nation, we have the resources you need to make the most of your bachelor’s degree.
-With programs like our New York City and Washington Fellowships, you can intern with organizations like Fox News, Bloomingdale’s, or the White House; gain teaching experience in city schools; and even work with members of Congress.
+With programs like our Washington Fellowship, you can intern with organizations like Fox News, Bloomingdale’s, or the White House; gain teaching experience in city schools; and even work with members of Congress.
 For students who excel academically, we provide additional support and community through our Honors and Eagle Scholars programs so you can develop your leadership skills and make the most of your academic achievement.

 What Will You Learn in Our B.A. in English Degree Program?